floesche/flyhavior/README.rst

 Installation
 ------------

-Please download the software through GiHub, either by `cloning the repository <Flyhavior_>`_ or by choosing to download and unpacking a zip file through the Code button.
+Please download the software through GiHub, either by `cloning the repository <Flyhavior_>`_ or by choosing to `download and unpacking a zip file <Flyhavior zip_>` through the Code button.

 _`Output format`
 -------------